2004Island/travelapp/README.md

 Install all standard node modules and webpack before running this script by using the following commmands

+copy paste the commands that are within the brackets {}

 cd into the travelapp directory

 then {run npm install}